swayam8624/FireSmokeDetector/README.md

 The CNN model demonstrated strong performance in classifying fire, smoke, and non-fire images.
 With an accuracy of **89.9%** on the validation set and **92.4%** on actual data, the model has proven effective in real-world scenarios.
 The multi-threaded real-time implementation effectively detected fire and smoke across multiple video streams, providing timely alerts.

-## Deployment

-To deploy the model:
-1. Install the required dependencies listed in `requirements.txt`.
-2. Load the pre-trained model and configure your RTSP streams.
-3. Run the `main.py` script to start real-time fire and smoke detection.

-## Future Work

-- **Model Optimization:** Further tuning and optimization of the model architecture to improve detection speed and accuracy.
-- **Edge Deployment:** Deployment on edge devices for more efficient, localized detection.
-- **Integration with Alarm Systems:** Automate alerts and notifications for detected fire or smoke.

 ## Conclusion

 This project successfully demonstrates the capability of deep learning in enhancing safety measures through real-time fire and smoke detection.
 With its high accuracy and real-time processing capabilities, the system is a valuable tool for monitoring large areas, potentially preventing disasters by providing early warnings.